 Matariki public holiday

 The dates for the new Matariki public holiday were announced in 2021 by the Government in partnership with the Matariki Advisory Group.
 These dates are when the official public holiday for Matariki will be observed from 2022-2052.

-The first public holiday to celebrate Matariki will be on Friday 24 June 2022.
+The first public holiday to celebrate Matariki was on Friday 24 June 2022.

 The Government has committed to ensuring mātauranga Maori is at the heart of celebrations of the Matariki public holiday, and it will be a time for: